 — … …

-— The R2I NSTS subfield value shall not exceed
+— The R2I NSTS subfield value shall not exceed:

-the RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH,
+tThe RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH,.

-and not exceed RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise.
+and not exceed The RSTA aAssigned R2I STS > 80=160 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 160 MHz,.

+The RSTA Assigned R2I Nss =320 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 320 MHz otherwise.

 TGbk editor: Please update subclause 11.21.6.4.4.2 as follows (track change enabled):